GP-Stanley/tech264-cloud-linux/Ansible/ansible.md

 <br>

-# Task: Create playbook to provision app VM
+# Create playbook to provision app VM
 Stage 1
 * Create a new playbook called prov_app_with_npm_start.yml to install nodejs on the target node